sheraadams/Derivative-and-Integral-Calculator/README.md

 To make this app more accessible to those with moderate to significant visual impairments, I conducted some preliminary research to determine what colors and fonts were most accessible to all audiences.
 You can find [the UI/UX research here](https://github.com/sheraadams/UI-UX).

+## The Android Mobile App

+The mobile app features derivative and integral calculation, side-by-side and singular graphing.
+You can find [the mobile app here](https://github.com/sheraadams/Calculus-Helper-Android-App).

 ## Instructions

 To use the application, first use the terminal to install the dependencies with the following command: